akto-api-security/tests-library/remediation/UNION_DATA_TYPE_BASED_SQLI.md

 ### Step 5: Use Web Application Firewall
 A web application firewall (WAF) examines HTTP traffic to identify any suspicious activity and it can block these requests.
 Use a WAF to protect your application from SQL Injection attacks.

-Remember, in order to effectively protect your application from Union Based SQL Injection, it is wise to use a combination of above-mentioned techniques.